Mat-Collins/ECE_4120/References/README.md

 [2] NandLand.
 Arrays – VHDL Example: Create your own types using arrays.
 Accessed at: https://nandland.com/arrays/.
 Date Accessed: approx. April 5, 2025.

-[3] Image from Documentation used to reference the correct chip for the Altera MAX 10 Board.
+[3] Image from Documentation used to reference the correct configuration for the Altera MAX 10 Board.
 Date Accessed: approx. April 7, 2025.
 [4]

 ![image](IMG_20250908_202124.jpg)